Carolynchien/Project-Random-Dice-Game/README.md

 ## _*Description*_

-This is a game that player can roll the dice and the represented dot on the box will move forward according to that number each time player get. when the player land on a speific spot, a random question will pop up from the question pool, if the palyer doesn't get the correct answer, the current player will be suspend once.....
+This is a game that each player can roll the dice, the represented dot(icon) on the board will move forward according to that number each time the player rolls. when the player lands on a speific spot, a random question will pop up from the question pool, if the player doesn't answer correctly , they are sent back to the starting point.....

 ![Image](https://i.ytimg.com/vi/5RgH4TwHhMU/maxresdefault.jpg)
 **. ...**